Friedrich Wachowiak: Instructor, Western Front and death

 In 1943 and early 1944, Wachowiak served as a fighter pilot instructor.
 While serving with II.
 Gruppe of Ergänzungs-Jagdgeschwader 1 (EJG 1—1st Supplementary Fighter Wing), a Luftwaffe replacement training unit, he trained Croatian fighter pilots of the Croatian Air Force Legion at Saint-Jean-d'Angély.
 Some of these pilots later served with 15.
 Staffel of JG 52.

 In May 1944, Wachowiak was posted to 7.
 Staffel of JG 52.
 At the time, III.
-Gruppe was based at Cape Chersonez located at the Sevastopol Bay.
+Gruppe was based at Cape Chersonesus located at the Sevastopol Bay and led by Major Wilhelm Batz.
 He claimed first aerial victory following his tour as a fighter pilot instructor on 6 May over an Ilyushin Il-2 ground-attack aircraft.
 The following day, he was credited with the destruction of a Yakovlev Yak-9 fighter.
 The Gruppe then relocated a few times before moving to an airfield at Roman on 18 May.
-There, Wachowiak claimed his last documented aerial victory when he shot down a Petlyakov Pe-2 bomber on 29 May.
+There, Wachowiak claimed his last documented aerial victory when he shot down a Pe-2 bomber on 29 May.

 The Staffel, under the commanded by Oberleutnant Eberhard Fischler Graf von Treuberg, was withdrawn from the Eastern Front and transferred west to fight in Defense of the Reich.
 The Staffel was subordinated to III.
 Gruppe of Jagdgeschwader 3 "Udet" (JG 3—3rd Fighter Wing) led by Major Karl-Heinz Langer.
 There, the Staffel was later redesignated and became the 12.
 Staffel of JG 3.
 The transfer order had been issued on 29 May.
 The pilots and ground staff were taken by train to Salzwedel.
 The Staffel was then ordered to Chartres Airfield.

 Wachowiak was killed in action on 16 July 1944 on the Normandy invasion front.
 He was among the first pilots killed following the relocation to the Western Front.
 Of the original sixteen pilots transferred, only two pilots survived the war.
-Wachowiak was shot down in his Messerschmitt Bf 109 G-6 (Werknummer 165507—factory number) during aerial combat with a Supermarine Spitfire near Écouché.
+Wachowiak was shot down in his Bf 109 G-6 (Werknummer 165507—factory number) during aerial combat with a Supermarine Spitfire near Écouché.
 According to Mathews and Foreman, Wachowiak may have been shot down by Spitfire fighters from the Royal Canadian Air Force (RCAF) No. 403 Squadron.
+He was posthumously recommended for the Knight's Cross of the Iron Cross with Oak Leaves (Ritterkreuz des Eisernen Kreuzes mit Eichenlaub), but the recommendation was not approved.